Invest in the Nordics – Introduction of large-scale opportunities in safe and sustainable Iceland, a high-growth market

 K64: Iceland’s Airport region - Where Nordic innovation meets transatlantic opportunity

-K64 – Iceland’s Airport Region, surrounding Keflavík International Airport (KEF), presents exceptional development opportunities.
+The K64 project – Iceland’s Airport Region, surrounding Keflavik International Airport, with exceptional development opportunities.
 Its immediate proximity to Iceland’s primary passenger and cargo hub provides direct connections to more than 90 destinations across Europe and North America.
-The area benefits from deep-sea port facilities, access to 100% renewable energy, and a large, diverse population known for innovation and a strong work ethic.
-Together, these factors create a compelling platform for sustained growth and long-term value creation

 Keldur Development Area in Reykjavík - Large scale investment opportunities

-The development project will be presented by Magdalena Hedman from Swedish architect studio FOJAB and Thorsteinn Hermannsson from Transport for the Capital Area, a public company in Reykjavik that is overseeing the development and sale of land at Keldur.
+The strong and accumulated demand for housing makes this project highly attractive.
+Meet Magdalena Hedman from Swedish architect studio FOJAB and Thorsteinn Hermannsson from Transport for the Capital Area.